AS-90: Design

 It is fitted with an auxiliary power unit to eliminate the need to run the main engine to keep the batteries charged while stationary; electrical servos drive the automated elevation, traverse, magazine, shell transfer arm and loader as well as power for electronics and communications.

 The vehicle is fitted with an autonomous navigation and gun laying dynamic reference unit (DRU) mounted on the trunnion.
 All main turret functions are controlled by a Turret Control Computer (TCC) with control and display units for the No 1 (Detachment Commander), No 2 (loader) and No 3 (layer).
 The combination of the DRU, TCC and powered laying controls provide autolaying.
 Every gun is fitted with a radar Muzzle Velocity Measuring Device.
 Reversionary mode laying uses deflection laying via the direct fire sight.

 The gun can be brought into action fully closed down; the barrel can be clamped and unclamped from within the vehicle.
-In-to and out-of action times are less than 1 minute.
+In-to and out-of action times are less than one minute.

+The gun is compatible with the extended-range guided projectile M982 Excalibur.

+Combat history

+The AS90 was deployed in Bosnia and Kosovo in the 1990s to support NATO peacekeeping efforts during the Yugoslav Wars.
+32 AS90s were also deployed during the 2003 Iraq War.
+Speaking of their capability, Commander of the British land component, General Brims, commented that "the phenomenal accuracy of it, [was] way beyond anything that one might have expected".
+AS90s were used to shell Iraqi mortar positions during the Battle of Basra, one of the opening battles of the conflict.
+In October 2023, Defence Minister Adam Ingram stated it had a 92% availability rate during the war.

+Ukraine

+A total of 20 battle-ready AS-90s and 12 non-functional spares were donated to Ukraine by the UK in 2023 during the Russian invasion of Ukraine, with first combat usage in June 2023.
+According to Ukrainian forces, the AS-90 outperformed their existing Soviet-era artillery systems, such as the 2S1 Gvozdika and 2S3 Akatsiya, in both range and accuracy.

+In July 2024, the UK Ministry of Defence announced a new package of support for Ukraine including 10 AS90s and support for previously gifted ones.
+In May 2025 it was reported that the UK's entire AS-90 fleet of 68 vehicles had been donated to Ukraine and thus the British Army had ended its usage of AS-90.

+As of July 2025, Oryx blog recorded Ukrainian losses at 19 units (13 destroyed and 6 damaged).